eipiem1/StudyJoy/README.md

 # Overview
 A simple gamified language learning app featuring AI & web3.
+LLM/VLM are used to generate cards, web3 is used for login, minting certifacte NFTs, and issuing community ERC20 tokens.

 ### Tech used
 - Python and Flask for backend and routing